jhumelsine/jhumelsine.github.io/_posts/2024-03-08-specification-design-pattern.md

 This blog entry is too large to include the Use Case.
 It will be posted in the next blog.

 # Specification Pros and Cons
 The relative pros and cons of Specification are like those with most of the Composable design patterns.
-The flexibity is both a pro and a con.
+Its flexibility is both a pro and a con.

 The implementation for Specification is shockingly small.
 Almost the entire implementation has been shown in the code snippets above.
 Unit testing will also be trivial.

 The power of Specification resides in giving the Client ability to design their own Specifications.
 Clients can construct a Specification with almost any Boolean satisfiability expression needed.
 It could be simple.
 It could be complex.
 When they configure a logical mistake, they'll probably blame you first.

 # Summary
 Specification is not in the GoF as its own concept, but it's an extension of the Composite structure.
-It will tend to have more narrow uses that some of the other design patterns, but when you fall into that narrow use case, it's good to have.
+It will tend to have more narrow uses than some of the other design patterns, but when you fall into that narrow use case, it's good to have.

 # References
 Since Specification is not in the GoF design pattern catalog and a bit on the margins of design patterns, there aren't as many online resources as with other design patterns.